nauerster/developer-guides/code/JS.md

 	var now = new Date();
 	var greeting = "Good" + ((now.getHours() > 17) ? " evening." : " day.");

-	    //greeting = the test
+	// greeting = the test
-	    //evening = expression1 - wich is returned is the test is true
+	// evening = expression1 - wich is returned is the test is true
-	    //day = expression2 - wich is returned is the test is false
+	// day = expression2 - wich is returned is the test is false

 	console.log(greeting);